What would you sell your life for?

 Our ‘stuff’ will always disappoint us.

 We can sell our lives to relationships with our spouse, our children, our family and friends.
 They are very important but they will also disappoint us at times.
 It’s a fact.
-These relationships can roller coaster up and down, depending on emotions and circumstances – not something I can always count on.
+These relationships can roller coaster up and down, depending on emotions – not something I can always count on.

 Achan’s story in God’s Word is a warning to all of us.
 “When I saw in the plunder a beautiful robe from Babylonia, two hundred shekels of silver and bar of gold weighing fifty shekels, I coveted them and took them” Joshua 7:21.
 Achan sold his life for a robe and some gold and silver.
 It looked too good to pass up.
 So he took it and hid it, probably believing he would never get caught.
 Not smart.
 He couldn’t hide from God.
 After getting caught, he admitted his disobedience but that didn’t change the consequences.
 He lost his life for that ‘stuff’ – his entire family and all he owned literally ended up under a pile of rocks.

 I hear you, God.
 I’m getting it.
 I don’t want to end up like that.

 So I choose the path of obedience and faithfulness to God.
 I know that there is no other path on earth that is going to give me the joy and peace and love that God gives me.

 I choose to be ‘sold out’ to God.
 And I’m 100% confident that it’s the right choice.

 What is your choice?
 Are you confident that it’s the right one?

 I love you, Abba Father.